Physical Education Courses

-PE 169 Kayaking (1) Offered Fall, Spring.
-This course is designed to introduce the student to the basics of sea kayaking using both one-man and two-man kayaks.
-After learning the fundamental strokes, the students will then progress to more advanced techniques of kayaking by participating in races, navigating obstacle courses, and taking two-hour treks along Perdido Bay.
+PE 165 Sailing/Kayaking (1) Offered Fall, Spring.
+This course is designed to introduce the student to catamaran sailing as well as to provide opportunities for practicing the basic fundamentals of seamanship.
+Students will also learn the basics of sea kayaking using both one- and two-person kayaks.
 Meets once a week for 3 hours.

 PE 182 Badminton Offered Spring.